 What is Knee Pain Treatment?

-Knee pain is a common complaint that affects people of all ages compromising the knee joint (femur, tibia, fibula), the kneecap (patella), or the ligaments, tendons, and cartilage (meniscus) of the knee.
+Knee pain is a common grievance that strikes all people including the (femur, tibia, fibula) knee joint, (patella) the kneecap or the ligaments, tendons, and (meniscus) cartilage of the knee.
 Many types of minor knee pain respond well to self-care measures like home remedies.
-Knee Pain Treatment or Physical therapy and knee braces also can help relieve knee pain.
+Physical therapy and knee braces help to relieve knee pain.
 In some cases, however, your knee may require surgical repair if the pain becomes severe.

 Signs and Symptoms of Knee Pain